 - 4104.1 Intent.
 This planned unit development allows for phased residential cluster development on parcels of 35 acres or greater.
-The purpose is to allow for small lot home site development while retaining a minimum of 75% of the parcel in agricultural production or Common Open Space.
+The purpose is to allow for small lot home site development while retaining a minimum of 75 percent of the parcel in agricultural production or Common Open Space.
 Where this purpose can be met, "clustered lots", "clustered home sites" and the "Cluster Incentive Planned Unit Development" may include the development of dispersed lots or home sites.
-Development of up to three home sites per 35 acres is allowed, except that any Cluster Development under 30-28-401 et seq., C.R.S., as amended, shall not exceed two (2) residential units per each 35 acre increment. - 4104.2 Underlying Zoning Designations: A/R 35+ - 4104.3 Land Use Categories: Agricultural, Residential. - 4104.4 Conditional Uses: Commercial and Industrial Uses exceeding Threshold Standards or other applicable standards, approved through appropriate review process. - 4104.5 Standards: For residential homesites, the A/R 3-9 or R-3 zoning standards apply, except that lots less than three acres may be created in the interest of preserving agricultural land or Common Open Space.
-Adequate sewage disposal facilities, as approved by the County Health Department, must be provided. - 4104.6 Preservation of Agricultural Land and Open Space: At least 75% of the total parcel must be permanently platted for agricultural use or Common Open Space.
+Development of up to three home sites per 35 acres is allowed, except that any Cluster Development under 30-28-401 et seq., C.R.S., as amended, shall not exceed two (2) residential units per each 35 acre increment. - 4104.2 Underlying Zoning Designations: A/R 35+ - 4104.3 Land Use Categories: Agricultural, Residential. - 4104.4 Conditional Uses: Commercial or industrial Uses exceeding Threshold Standards or other applicable standards, approved through appropriate review process. - 4104.5 Standards: For residential home sites, the A/R 3-9 or R-3 zoning standards apply, except that lots less than three acres may be created in the interest of preserving agricultural land or Common Open Space.
+Adequate sewage disposal facilities, as approved by the County Health Department, must be provided. - 4104.6 Preservation of Agricultural Land and Open Space: At least 75 percent of the total parcel must be permanently platted for agricultural use or Common Open Space.
 On that portion of the parcel preserved for agricultural use, Threshold Standards for the A/R 35+ Zone, apply.
 Refer to 3305 of this Code. - 4104.7 PUD Plan Approval and Phased Development Options.
 The Cluster Incentive PUD Plan must be approved and platted prior to commencement of home site development.
 Once the PUD Plan is approved and platted, the home sites may be developed in total or in phases.
-For the Cluster Incentive PUD, administrative and impact fees may also be phased as home site development occurs. - A. In the event the administrative and impact fees are phased, a plat note will state "the developer is responsible for payment of appropriate fees regarding development and infrastructure".
+For the Cluster Incentive PUD, administrative and impact fees may also be phased as home site development occurs. - A. In the event the administrative and impact fees are phased, plat notes will state: - 1.
+"Future home sites to be developed and replatted at a later date." - 2.
+"The developer is responsible for payment of appropriate fees regarding development and infrastructure."